AlenaBukilic/research-helper/README.md

 0. **Clarifier Agent** (optional): Generates 3 clarifying questions to better understand and refine your research query.
 You can choose to answer these questions or skip directly to research.
 1. **Research Manager Agent** (autonomous): Makes autonomous decisions about the research process:
    - Uses the **Planning Agent** to create a strategic search plan with 5 targeted search terms
-   - Uses the **Search Agent** to perform web searches and summarize results (2-3 paragraphs, <300 words each)
+   - Uses the **Search Agent** to perform web searches sequentially and summarize results (2-3 paragraphs, <300 words each)
    - Uses the **Writer Agent** to synthesize search results into comprehensive reports (5-10 pages, 1000+ words)
    - Uses the **Evaluator Agent** to assess report quality and completeness
    - Uses the **Optimizer Agent** to refine queries when needed
-   - Iterates autonomously: performs additional searches, refines queries, and re-evaluates until quality threshold (0.8) is met
+   - Iterates autonomously: performs additional searches, refines queries, and re-evaluates until quality threshold (0.8) is met (typically 2-3 iterations max)
    - Hands off to the **Email Agent** when email is requested
 2. **Email Agent** (optional): Formats the report as HTML and sends it via SendGrid to the user-provided email address